Pinsuda-K/beautybox-data-warehouse/README.md

 ![Database](https://img.shields.io/badge/database-PostgreSQL-336791?logo=postgresql)
 ![Queries](https://img.shields.io/badge/analysis-7%20SQL%20queries-brightgreen)
 ![Language](https://img.shields.io/badge/language-SQL-lightgrey)
-> BeautyBox Data Warehouse is a portfolio project simulating a retail analytics pipeline for a fictional cosmetics brand.
+> BeautyBox Data Warehouse is a project simulating a retail analytics pipeline for a fictional cosmetics brand.
 Using PostgreSQL, synthetic sales and customer data are generated and transformed into actionable insights with SQL queries.
 The project demonstrates data modeling, ETL-like seeding, and business intelligence reporting.

 ### Project Overview
 This project simulates a retail analytics pipeline for a fictional cosmetics retailer.
 It uses PostgreSQL as the data warehouse engine, with three main components: